Where Can I Have My Baby in Toronto? : a guide to choosing your hospital or birth place in the city

 Hospitals

-Labour and Delivery wards are staffed by O.B.s, family medicine teams (who specialize in labour and delivery), midwives, nurses, pediatricians, social workers, anesthesiologists, and other health care professionals.
+Labour and Delivery wards are staffed by O.B.s, family medicine teams (who specialize in labour and delivery), midwives, nurses, pediatricians, social workers, anesthesiologists, doulas, lactation consultants, and other health care professionals.

 During pregnancy, you will need to be under the care of a midwife, an O.B., or a family medicine team, who specializes in labour and delivery.
-The rest of the staff, will be there for you on labour day, as you need.
+The rest of the staff, will be there for you on labour day, as needed or by your request (i.e. your doula - book them here or your lactation consultant - book them here).

 Here’s site specific information that you will want to explore, when making your decision on which hospital to birth at.